 Diversity: A Key to Solving Big Problems

 As a provider of sustainable solutions for electricity distribution, Ensto aims to help solve some of the world’s big problems.
-To do that it needs to grow, and that growth demands diversity, equity, and inclusion.

 Want to solve the world’s big problems?
 You need people to do it.
 And the more technically-savvy people you need, the harder they are to find.
 Case in point: There was a highly specialized product management position at Ensto in France which remained unfilled for over two years.